What is Design for Diversity™ (D4D)?

 What do you mean by “diversity is a design process?”

 Diversity doesn’t just happen.
-Whether you design with diversity in mind, or not, it's a choice at every single touchpoint from ideation to the execution of your plan.
-Every one of these touchpoints are subject to human bias.
+The impact of thinking about diversity, equity and inclusion, or not, in your design process influences everything from the ideation to the execution of your plan.
+Every one of these touch points are subject to human bias.
 Therefore our design process has you examine: how you design your services and products, who is designing it, what it’s being designed for and who it’s being designed for.